wis3guy/HalClient.Net/ReadMe.md

 }
 ```

-Note that the client is disposable!
+> Note that the client is disposable!

-The object graph returned by the client is a generic representation of the object, that makes contained data elements easy to traverse/access.
-Given the flexibility of JSON and the pace at which API's change these days, this strategy was chosen over ORM-like object mapping.
-You could (relatively) easily build such behavior into a wrapper class though.

-##Creating a custom `HalClientFactory`
-By creating a custom factory, you are able to override the `Configure(IHalClientConfiguration config)`.
-This makes it possible to consistently apply the same configuration to all created `IHalClient` instances.
+##Advanced usage
+There are many ways you could customise the behaviour of `IHalHttpClient` instances and of the `HalHttpClientFactory`.
+Below is a list of scenarios and recommended approaches.

+###I want to apply common configuration to all `IHalHttpClient` instances
+If you want to configure all instantiated `IHalHttpClient` objects consistently, you should create a custom factory.

 ```c#
 public class CustomApiCLientFactory : HalHttpClientFactory